b-k/Noras_book_group/pinker-blank_slate.md

 He points out that other genocidal regimes actually believed the opposite line, that man is born a blank slate, and still wound up in the same place.
 Also, thta Hitler probably read a lot of Marx.

+## 9.

+## 10. The Fear of Determinism
+Pinker dismisses that narratives about actions and retribution could be reduced to neuronal activity, and stresses their import.
+Spends several pages on the importance of retribution.
+"The Victorian jurist James Stephen said that 'the criminal law bears the same relation to the urge for revenge as marriage does to the sexual urge.' " [p 182]

+By casting retribution as a necessary part of an attempt to turn rational agents' expected value calculations to the negative, a lot of ethical issues are entirely side-stepped: it doesn't really matter if the person's soul chose to do it or they were driven to it by a mechanistic brain, because both respond to incentives that punish them for failing to conform to social ideals.